-In this guide, we’ll give you information about tax treaties in Colombia and everything expats and businesses from around the world should know before moving into the country.
+In this guide, we’ll give you information about tax treaties and how these treaties affect payroll in Colombia as well as everything expats and businesses from around the world should know before moving into the country.

 Colombia has signed tax treaties with various countries to avoid double taxation.
 These treaties outline how foreign earned income for Colombian businesses and foreigners residing in Colombia are taxed, and vice versa.

 Under Colombian law, corporations are taxed on their worldwide income.
 Businesses are usually required to pay a corporate tax rate and withholding tax for their employees.

 However, if a corporation is also taxed on the same income in another country, they may be entitled to a credit for the foreign taxes paid, up to the amount of the Colombian tax liability on that income.

 These treaties generally provide rules for determining which country has the primary right to tax particular types of income, and they also provide relief for double taxation by allowing for foreign tax credits or exemptions.